sem42198/mongo-migrator/README.md

 - Total data stored (duplication)

 To get a more detailed understaning of a schema, you can preview what it will look like as a JSON file.

+## Files and Structure

+- migrate.py serves as the entry point to the application.
+- schema_graph.py connects to the MySQL database and generates and ranks different schemas to map the database to MongoDB.
+- mongodb_schema.py is the representation of a MongoDB schema and performs the actual migration.